Auto Services and Dealers Business Insurance

 Commercial auto insurance: This policy covers costs after an accident involving a business's vehicle.
 Each state has its own requirements for auto liability coverage.

-Cyber liability insurance: This policy helps automotive businesses recover from cyberattacks and data breaches.
+Cyber insurance: This policy helps automotive businesses recover from cyberattacks and data breaches.
 It's recommended for any business that stores credit card numbers or other personal information.

 Commercial umbrella insurance: An umbrella policy boosts the limits on your other liability policies, such as general liability, commercial auto, and employer's liability insurance.